 Handcrafted with a technique used for traditional Ukrainian dwellings a long ago, Soniah lamps feature living textures made of a unique organic material ‚ztista’.
 Ztista is a blend of clay, paper, wooden chips, and straw.
 The material is a special invention of FAINA, which could be used both for indoor and outdoor.

-The set of floor lamps ‘Soniah’ are modeled after a sunflower, which is of special
+t of floor lamps ‘Soniah’ are modeled after a sunflower, which is of special

 importance in Ukraine.
 Living creatures grow out of the ground and greet the Sun with the massive heads.